Skip to main content

 yarn --cwd packages/backend add @backstage/plugin-auth-backend-module-gcp-iap-provider

-Then you will need to add this to your backend:
+Then we will need to add this line:

 backend.add(import('@backstage/plugin-auth-backend'));